Sorix/CloudCore/README.md

   }
 }

-func applicationWillTerminate(_ application: UIApplication) {
-	// Save tokens on exit used to differential sync CloudCore.tokens.saveToUserDefaults()
-}
 ```

 5. If you want to enable offline support, **enable NSPersistentHistoryTracking** when you initialize your Core Data stack